Packwood Haugh School

-Packwood Haugh School is a co-educational private Preparatory school for pupils from the ages of 4 to 13, offering places for both day and boarding pupils.
+Packwood Haugh School is a co-educational private preparatory school for pupils from the ages of 4 to 13, offering places for both day and boarding pupils.
 It is located in Ruyton-XI-Towns, midway between Oswestry and Shrewsbury in Shropshire, England.
-Fees are around £6 000 a term.

 History

 The school was founded in 1892 at Packwood, Warwickshire, and moved to its present site, a large Victorian country house previously called Park House, at Ruyton-XI-Towns, set in 66 acre, in 1941.
 In 1956, it became a charitable trust.
 Girls joined the school in 1968 and a separate boarding house, Park House, provides boarding accommodation for girls.
 A pre-preparatory department, Packwood Acorns, was established in 1993 for day children only aged between four and seven and is also located within Park House.

 The rural site of 66 acres includes many facilities, such as a floodlit all-weather surface, a sports hall, purpose-built design and technology (DT) and art studios, an indoor swimming pool, science laboratories and a modern theatre.

-The Happy Faces day care nursery opened in September 2013 for young children under school age.
+In 2019 the school united with Shrewsbury School, under which it is now an affiliate school.